Trump administration launches immigration enforcement blitz in Chicago - Local News 8

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Evan Perez, Aaron Pellish, Sarah Dewberry and Eric Levenson contributed to this report.
+CNN’s Evan Perez, Aaron Pellish, Sarah Dewberry, Alejandra Jaramillo, Gloria Pazmino and Eric Levenson contributed to this report.